thomasmalbaux/marketing-site/README.md

 _tl;dr Run `grunt deploy-prod`_

-So it's the same as with staging except that you run deploy-prod.
+So it's the same as with staging except that you run `build-prod` and `deploy-prod`.
 You then need to make sure you invalidate the content in correct CloudFront distribution (the one with comment talking about production site).